-- Child or young person being asked to leave the family home. - Parent being in prison / hospital / homeless. - avoiding becoming a looked after child. - Parent has leaving the local area and child remaining to complete academic studies. - Child leaving the family home due to family dysfunction or because they have been living with parents who have substance misuse problems or other difficulties. - Parent deciding to place child with extended family member.

-• Child being placed with extended family for religious or economic reasons.
+- Child or young person being asked to leave the family home. - Parent being in prison / hospital / homeless. - Avoiding becoming a looked after child. - Parent is leaving the local area and child will remain to complete academic studies. - Child leaving the family home due to family dysfunction or because they have been living with parents who have substance misuse problems or other difficulties. - Parent decides to place the child with an extended family member. - Child being placed with extended family for religious or economic reasons.